-Optimizing your Wi-Fi doesn’t have to be complicated.
+Optimizing your WiFi doesn’t have to be complicated.
 Here are a few tips:

 Rule out other issues

-Unplug your Fido modem
+Restart your Fido modem

 Try relocating your device or your modem

-This might give better Wi-Fi signal broadcasting.
+This might give better WiFi signal broadcasting.
 Giving six inches of “breathing room” around the modem, or slightly elevating it, may help.

 Also, try to keep modem visible and away from other electronics for the best signal.
-There can be signal interference from other electronics, appliances and wireless devices in your home or even from your neighbours if you’re in close proximity.
+There can be signal interference from other electronics, appliances and wireless devices in your home or even from your neighbors if you’re in close proximity.

 Consider upgrading your device

-No matter how fast your modem, internet service or Wi-Fi connectivity can be impacted by the device you’re using.
-So if streaming is awesome on the tablet but slow for your old laptop, it could be time to consider a newer device.
+No matter how fast your modem, internet service or WiFi connectivity can be impacted by the device you’re using.
+So, if streaming is awesome on the tablet but slow for your old laptop, it could be time to consider a newer device.

 Finally, keep in mind…

-Wi-Fi performance can depend on many factors, including the building materials and layout of your home, the capabilities of the device or congestion from other electronics, and so on.
+WiFi performance can depend on many factors, including the building materials and layout of your home, the capabilities of the device or congestion from other electronics, and so on.